-Included in cash and cash equivalents at February 2, 2013 and January 28, 2012 are cash equivalents of \$0.2 million for each year.
+The Company had total available cash and cash equivalents of \$59.4 million and \$59.8 million as of February 1, 2014 and February 2, 2013, respectively.
+Included in cash and cash equivalents at February 1, 2014 and February 2, 2013 are cash equivalents of \$0.0 million and \$0.2 million, respectively.
 Cash equivalents are highly-liquid financial instruments having an original maturity of three months or less.

-At February 2, 2013, substantially all of the Company's domestic cash was invested in deposit accounts at FDIC-insured banks.
-The majority of payments due from banks for domestic customer credit card transactions process within 24 - 48 hours and are accordingly classified as cash and cash equivalents.
+At February 1, 2014, substantially all of the Company's domestic cash was invested in deposit accounts at FDIC-insured banks.
+The majority of payments due from banks for domestic customer credit card transactions process within 24 - 48 hours and are accordingly classified as cash and cash equivalents in the Consolidated Balance Sheets.

-At February 2, 2013 and January 28, 2012, outstanding checks drawn on zero-balance accounts at certain domestic banks exceeded book cash balances at those banks by approximately \$36.1 million and \$39.0 million, respectively.
-These amounts are included in accounts payable.
+At February 1, 2014 and February 2, 2013, outstanding checks drawn on zero-balance accounts at certain domestic banks exceeded book cash balances at those banks by approximately \$42.1 million and \$36.1 million, respectively.
+These amounts are included in accounts payable in the Consolidated Balance Sheets.